 And so, #GivingTuesday was born: an international day dedicated to charitable giving.
 Building on the momentum of the global shopping holiday season, #GivingTuesday has now become a global movement.
 It informally kicks off the season of charitable giving, encouraging people to donate to organizations, charities, and initiatives that are doing good.

-“It was the right idea at the right time: the very beginning of so-called ‘hashtag movements,’ which are now ubiquitous.
-And so, word spread at a very grassroots level.” says Curran.
+“It was the right idea at the right time: the very beginning of so-called ‘hashtag movement,’ which are now ubiquitous,” says Asha Curran, CEO of the movement.
+“Word spread at a very grassroots level.”

-Based on hashtags and built for the social media age, #GivingTuesday has grown to be the biggest giving movement worldwide.
-So we went ahead and made it easy for you to maximize your impact this #GivingTuesday, with four hacks from our Giveback partners.
+Built for the social media age, #GivingTuesday has grown to be the biggest giving movement worldwide.
+Interested in taking part?
+Here are four easy ways for you to maximize your impact this #GivingTuesday, with insights from our Giveback partners.

 1. Donate to your favorite nonprofit

-Whether it’s an organization that supports immigrant families, the LGBTQ community, or fights climate change, there are plenty of nonprofits doing great work that rely on donations in order to survive.
+Whether it’s an organization that supports immigrant families or the LGBTQ community, or fights climate change, there are plenty of nonprofits doing great work.
+And they all rely on donations in order to survive.

-To find a nonprofit that speaks to you, you can check out the #GivingTuesday site to find nonprofits in your neighborhood, or browse third-party databases, such as the Lemonade Giveback.
-For example, if you’re passionate about mental health support, consider donating to Giveback partner NAMI, who support individuals and families on their mental health journey.
+To find a nonprofit that speaks to you, check out the #GivingTuesday site to locate nonprofits in your neighborhood—or browse third-party databases, such as the Lemonade Giveback.
+For example, if you’re passionate about mental health, consider donating to Giveback partner NAMI, who assist individuals and families on their mental health journey.

-Or if protecting our planet is more your thing, take a look at 350.org: a Giveback partner that is building a future that’s just, prosperous, equitable, and safe from the effects of climate change.
-This year, every donation to their #GivingTuesday campaign will be matched – meaning your impact will be doubled!
+If protecting our planet is your passion, take a look at 350.org: a Giveback partner that is building a future that’s just, prosperous, equitable, and safe from the effects of climate change.
+This year, every donation to their #GivingTuesday campaign will be matched—meaning your impact will be doubled!

 2. Volunteer your time

 If you have an organization in mind, check in and see if they’re looking for boots on the ground on #GivingTuesday.
-For example, we reached out to our Giveback partner, Feeding America, to see what opportunities they have lined up:
+For example, we reached out to our Giveback partner, Feeding America, to see where impact can be felt the most.

 3. Share your experience on social media

 If you’re not financially able to give as much as you’d like this year, one thing that’s free and helpful is boosting #GivingTuesday posts on your social media.
-You can use the #GivingTuesday hashtag to write about what you’re doing, or simply retweet and repost social media content from nonprofits – regardless if you’re financially supporting them.
+You can use the #GivingTuesday hashtag to write about what you’re doing, or simply retweet and repost social media content from nonprofits—regardless if you’re able to financially support them right now.